left-/Tiled.Parsing/README.md

 ```

 ### MonoGame
-As you already know, TiledCS is a generic library which does not aim at specific frameworks or libraries.
+As you already know, Tiled.Parsing is a generic library which does not aim at specific frameworks or libraries.
 That said, I have been receiving lots of requests for an example on MonoGame.
 However, **I do not use MonoGame**.
 So it is up to the community to come up with an example on how to use TiledCS within monogame.
 And they did:

 * https://github.com/Temeez/TiledCS-MonoGame-Example
 * https://github.com/ironcutter24/TiledCS-example-MonoGame